Sapium59/upstream/README.md

 # upstream
 **This repo records several experiments for exercising repository usage and management through command line.
 The repo expected to alter is `hello-world`.**

-# todo
+# Management actions list
-Management actions include:
+* Configure a local repository by cloning from a remote repo.
-* Configure local repository by cloning from remote repo.
+* Fetch (download) changed files from a rempte repo.
 * Push local changes to GitHub.
 * Merge / Synchronize: copy changes in `upstream` into `hello-world` while my local changes in `hello-world` should be remained.
 * Update local change to upstream (source) remote repo.